Gorlice–Tarnów offensive: Background

-Conrad met Falkenhayn in Berlin on 14 April, where final details of Falkenhayn's plan were agreed upon, and two days later orders were issued for the creation of the Eleventh Army.
-According to Buttar, the Eleventh Army would consist of the "...Guards Corps reinforced by the 119th Division, XLI Reserve Corps reinforced by 11th Bavarian Infantry Division, and X Corps.
-Archduke Joseph Ferdinand's Fourth Army would be subordinated to the new German army.
-Eventually, 119th Infantry Division and 11th Bavarian Infantry Division were grouped together in Korps Kneussl, and additional troops in the form of the Austro-Hungarian VI Corps were added to the Eleventh Army."
+Conrad met Falkenhayn in Berlin on 14 April, where final details of Falkenhayn's plan were agreed upon, and two days later orders were issued for the creation of the 11th Army.
+According to Buttar, the 11th Army would consist of the "...Guards Corps reinforced by the 119th Division, XLI Reserve Corps reinforced by 11th Bavarian Infantry Division, and X Corps.
+Archduke Joseph Ferdinand's 4th Army would be subordinated to the new German army.
+Eventually, 119th Infantry Division and 11th Bavarian Infantry Division were grouped together in Korps Kneussl, and additional troops in the form of the Austro-Hungarian VI Corps were added to the 11th Army."
 Buttar goes on to state, "Impressed by the resilience of German troops on the Western Front when the French attacked in late 1914 and again in early 1915, Falkenhayn had adopted the proposal of Oberst Ernst von Wrisberg...and ordered some divisions to give up one of their four regiments and to reduce their artillery batteries from six guns to four."
-These forces were used to create new divisions for the new Eleventh Army.
+These forces were used to create new divisions for the new 11th Army.

 Conrad had to bow to Falkenhayn's conditions.
 The joint attack would be by an Austro-German Army Group commanded by a German, whose orders from Falkenhayn would be transmitted via the Austro-Hungarian command.
-The Group would contain the Austro-Hungarian Fourth Army (eight infantry and one cavalry divisions) under Archduke Joseph Ferdinand, an experienced soldier.
-The Germans formed a new Eleventh Army made up of eight divisions, trained in assault tactics in the west.
+The Group would contain the Austro-Hungarian 4th Army (eight infantry and one cavalry divisions) under Archduke Joseph Ferdinand, an experienced soldier.
+The Germans formed a new 11th Army made up of eight divisions, trained in assault tactics in the west.
 They were brought east on 500 trains.

-The Eleventh Army was led by the former commander of the German Ninth Army, General August von Mackensen, with Colonel Hans von Seeckt as chief of staff.
-They would be opposed by the Russian Third Army with eighteen and a half infantry and five and a half cavalry divisions, under General D. R. Radko-Dmitriev.
+The 11th Army was led by the former commander of the German 9th Army, General August von Mackensen, with Colonel Hans von Seeckt as chief of staff.
+They would be opposed by the Russian 3rd Army with eighteen and a half infantry and five and a half cavalry divisions, under General D. R. Radko-Dmitriev.
 Mackensen was provided with a strong train of heavy artillery commanded by Generalmajor Alfred Ziethen, which included the huge German and Austro-Hungarian mortars that had crushed French and Belgian fortresses.
 Airplanes were provided to direct artillery fire, which was especially important since ammunition was short on both sides: only 30,000 shells could be stockpiled for the attack.
 Another significant plus was the German field telephone service, which advanced with the attackers, thereby enabling front-line observers to direct artillery fire.
 To increase their mobility on the poor roads, each German division was provided with 200 light Austro-Hungarian wagons with drivers.